yoitsrell/if-learning/README.md

 * Write a function called `isItLong` that returns the string "That's a long string!" if the given string is longer than 20 characters.
 It should not return anything otherwise.
 (Explicitly, at least--every function returns `undefined` if you don't `return` a value!)
 * Write a function called `isItMedium` that returns the string "That's a regular sized string!" if the given string is between 10 and 20 characters, inclusive.
 It should not return anything otherwise.
 * Write a function called `isItShort` that returns "That's a small string!" if the given string is shorter than 10 characters.
-It should not return anything otherwise.
+Otherwise, it should return "That's not a small string!"
 * Write a function called `howLongIsMyString` that returns:
   * the string "That's a long string!" if the given string is longer than 20 characters
   * the string "That's a regular sized string!" if the given string is between 10 and 20 characters, inclusive